tu-darmstadt-ros-pkg/workspace_scripts/README.md

 │
 │   ...
 ```
-Actually, for each machine new subfolders (launch and scripts) are created in the autostart.d section. **These newly created folders hold all launchfiles (\*.launch) and shell scripts (\*.sh) which should be started by the run_all script.**
+Actually, for each machine new subfolders (launch and scripts) are created in their autostart.d section. **These newly created folders hold all launchfiles (\*.launch) and shell scripts (\*.sh) which should be started by the run_all script.**

 In addition, the root directory contains a  new script folder holding the main script for each machine which calls the run_all script.

 ##### Final Plumbing

 Now all presented features are going to put together.
-Please keep in mind to replace all placeholders `<...>` according to your setup and your command prefix alias can be used instead of the generic `roswss`.
+Please keep in mind to replace all placeholders `<...>` according to your setup and your command prefix alias can be used as well instead of the generic `roswss`.
 All used names are exemplary, feel free to customize your setup!

- First the main script (`robot_bringup/scripts/<hostname>.sh`) has to be created with following content:
+ First, the main script (`robot_bringup/scripts/<hostname>.sh`) has to be created with following content:

 ```Shell
 #!/bin/bash